 You have many opportunities to get involved with the Admission Office.
-As early as your first year, Outreach and Diversity, Equity, and Inclusions (DEI) Student Advisory Board for ALANA Recruitment (SABAR) are available to you.
+As early as your first year, Outreach and Diversity, Equity, and Inclusions (DEI) Student Advisory Board are available to you.
 After spending a bit more time on campus, you can apply to our selective Tour Guide and Senior Interviewer programs, which require a separate application and extensive training.
 Take a look below to learn more and find out how to apply.

 As a member of the Outreach team, you are often the first person a prospective student meets on campus.
 Your overall commitment is 2-3 hours a week, with 1-2 day visits during each semester.
 Here are some brief descriptions of the different roles:

 - Ambassadors – You’ll return to your high school and meet with any current students who are interested in Holy Cross to share your experience of what it’s been like to be a member of our community.
 You’re expected to make one visit per calendar year (generally over winter break, spring break, or summer break depending on your availability).

-- Day Visit Hosts – You are matched with a prospective student (at least three times a semester) who has something in common with you, such as an academic or extracurricular interest, same hometown or high school, etc. Your guest will arrive on campus in the morning, and you’ll guide them around campus, eating in Kimball, attending classes, sitting in on club meetings, etc., before they depart in the afternoon.
+- Day Visit Hosts – You are matched with a prospective student (at least three times a semester) who has something in common with you, such as an academic or extracurricular interest, same hometown or high school, etc. Your guest will arrive at campus in the morning, and you’ll guide them around campus, eating in Kimball, attending classes, sitting in on club meetings, etc., before they depart in the afternoon.

 - Greeters – As the first point of contact for visitors to the College, you’ll assist the Admissions Office by providing a friendly face and answering any questions that visitors may have prior to taking a tour, information session, or admission interview.
 You are expected to spend approximately 1-2 hours/week in our office speaking with visitors.